Somalis in Kenya: History

-Somalis in Kenya, being Cushitic peoples, were possibly among the first to have arrived in Kenya, long before the Bantu expansion.
-They have historically inhabited the North Eastern Province, previously called the Northern Frontier District (NFD).
-The NFD came into being in 1925, when it was carved out of the Somalia.
-At the time under British colonial administration, the northern half of Jubaland was ceded to Italy as a reward for the Italians' support of the Allies during World War I. Britain retained control of the southern half of the territory, which was later called the Northern Frontier District.
+As such, they have historically inhabited the North Eastern Province, formerly known as the Northern Frontier District (NFD) which also included the present day Borana and Gabra inhabited Marsabit and Isiolo counties.
+During colonialism, the NFD region covered the northern parts of East Africa Protectorate later succeeded by British Kenya.
+It also included half of the Jubaland province that remained part of Kenya when the other half was ceded to the Italian Empire as Oltre Giuba.
+Whilst being under British colonial administration, the northern half of Jubaland was ceded to Italy as a reward for the Italians' support of the Allies during World War I. Britain retained control of the southern half of the territory.